Have you ever wanted to own rental property?

 Neighborhoods are ranked by class.
 The four different classes are A, B, C, and D.

-Classes A and B tend to require less maintenance on properties, have higher income tenants, and be lower-risk investments but with short-term tenants and lower returns.
+Classes A and B tend to require less maintenance on properties, have higher income residents, and be lower-risk investments but with short-term residents and lower returns.

-Classes C and D tend to have more maintenance issues, lower-income tenants, and be higher-risk investments but with more affordable properties and higher returns.
+Classes C and D tend to have more maintenance issues, lower-income residents, and be higher-risk investments but with more affordable properties and higher returns.

 Again, the “right” kind of class to buy into is the one that matches your goals.
 Are you looking to make higher returns and are prepared for the risks?
 Or are you someone who wants a lower-risk investment in a higher-class neighborhood?